xtianatilano/automate-mac-battery/README.md

 ## Why

-I don't like leaving the my Mac plugged in all the time.
+I don't like leaving the my Mac plugged in all the time.<br>
-It is also my preference to cycle my battery properly to extend the life of my battery.
+It is also my preference to cycle my battery properly to extend the life of my battery.<br>
 Lastly, I'm lazy to turn on/off my charger every time my battery is full or low.

 ## Requirements